kuizto/prisma-edgeql/README.md

 }
 ```

-Under-the-hood **PrismaEdgeQL** will generate the following SQL and execute it using the PlanetScale serverless driver (compatible with Edge environments like CloudflareWorkers).
+Under-the-hood **PrismaEdgeQL** will generate the following SQL and execute it using the PlanetScale serverless driver (compatible with Edge environments like Cloudflare Workers).

 ```sql
 SELECT